emiliearenkid/urban-tree-cover/README.md

 # README.md
 Final project for LIS 545: Data Curation during the Winter 2022 Quarter.
 It contains three different datasets from U.S. City's Open Data platforms.
+Each dataset uses the original name separated by underscores with the city it came from appended to the end.
 ## Table of Contents
 - [Edits and Standardization](https://github.com/emiliearenkid/urban-tree-cover/edit/main/README.md#edits-and-standardization)
 - [Data Dictionary](https://github.com/emiliearenkid/urban-tree-cover/edit/main/README.md#data-dictionary)